 From the classical economics framework, in which individuals have purely self-regarding preferences, people in our collaborative setting should avoid collaborative cheating as they should expect their collaborator to cheat (see Section 3.2 for more details).
-As such, incentives are for people to be entirely dishonest in the individual setting and stay out of dishonest tasks in the collaborative settings.
+Incentives are for people to be entirely dishonest in the individual setting and stay out of dishonest tasks in the collaborative settings.

-Behaviourally-motivated theories instead propose, and find evidence, that people trade-off monetary incentives with internal costs of lying and honest image concerns (Abeler et al., 2019; Cohn et al., 2019; Weisel & Shalvi, 2021).
+Behaviourally motivated theories instead propose, and find evidence, that people trade-off monetary incentives with internal costs of lying and honest image concerns (Abeler et al., 2019; Cohn et al., 2019; Weisel & Shalvi, 2022).
 A pure lying-cost approach would imply no change in dishonesty between individual and collaborative corruption settings since everyone can make similarly consequential lies.
 While an image concern framework could imply both higher or lower dishonesty: subjects may prefer to be seen as non-corrupt, yet they may also want a reputation for corruption since they are likely to only match other corrupt individuals.

-196 2.3.
-Who participates in collaborative corruption and who is a trustworthy corrupt 197 collaborator?
+2.3.
+Who participates in collaborative corruption and who is a trustworthy corrupt collaborator?

 Little is systematically known about the predictors of collaborative corruption.
 To help us, we start with what we know from experimental studies.
-While many structural factors have been found to shape corrupt collaboration, e.g. similarity of interactants (Irlenbusch et al., 2020) or sequential vs. simultaneous decision (Rilke et al., 2021), or the availability of the same participants from round to round (see, for example, Abbink, 2004; Bühren, 2020), individual
+While many structural factors have been found to shape corrupt collaboration, for example, similarity of interactants (Irlenbusch et al., 2020) or sequential vs. simultaneous decision (Rilke et al., 2021), or the availability of the same participants from round to round (see, for example, Abbink, 2004; Bühren, 2020), individual factors remain little studied.
+Drawing on a recent meta-analysis of collaborative dishonesty (Leib et al., 2021), the primary evidence we have concerns gender and age.
+Women, or women-only groups, are mildly more honest than men, or men only and mixed groups, in collaborative corruption settings (Conrads et al., 2013; Muehlheusser et al., 2015).
+While for age, Conrads et al. (2013) report that older subjects are less dishonest, however, this association is not robust after controlling for personality characteristics.
+Recent evidence also shows that Honesty-Humility, a factor in the HEXACO model of personality

-&lt;sup>3 In case of the honest individuals this is done by honest first movers who are matched with dishonest second movers (as per the Weisel & Shalvi, 2015 design).
-The honest first movers report truthfully the rolled number but do not change partners when the dishonest second movers match their dice roll, i.e. honest individuals seem to be "ethically free-riding".
+3In case of the honest individuals this is done by honest first movers who are matched with dishonest second movers (as per the Weisel & Shalvi (2015) design).
+The honest first movers report truthfully the rolled number but do not change partners when the dishonest second movers match their dice roll, that is, honest individuals seem to be 'ethically free-riding'.